 One of the simplest, cheapest, and most effective ways to prevent and treat sinus problems is nasal irrigation.
 Using a homemade solution, you can often relieve sinusitis symptoms, reduce reliance on nasal sprays and antibiotics, and improve your quality of life.
 At least once a day, follow these steps:

 Sinusitis is classified by how long it lasts.
 "Acute" sinusitis lasts a month or less; "subacute" sinusitis, a month to three months; and "chronic" sinusitis for longer than that (sometimes for years).
 If several acute attacks occur within a year, it's called "recurrent."
-Treatment begins with simple remedies, such as nasal irrigation (see the box above) and if necessary progresses to more advanced strategies, such as prescription drug therapy or surgery.
+Treatment begins with simple remedies, such as nasal irrigation (see the box above) and, if necessary, progresses to more advanced strategies, such as prescription drug therapy or surgery.

-Most people with acute sinusitis get better without treatment, although you can ease the symptoms and reduce the likelihood of needing stronger medicine if you keep your nasal passages clear with a few low-tech preventive techniques (see "Preventing sinusitis").
-It's hard to predict who will develop chronic sinusitis, but knowing more about the two main types can help you decide how to treat your symptoms and when to see a clinician.
+Most people with acute sinusitis get better without antibiotics, although you can ease the symptoms and reduce the likelihood of needing stronger medicine if you keep your nasal passages clear with a few low-tech preventive techniques (see "Preventing sinusitis").
+It's hard to predict who will develop chronic sinusitis but knowing more about the two main types can help you decide how to treat your symptoms and when to see a clinician.
 Here are the basics:

 Acute sinusitis.
 Acute sinusitis usually starts with a cold.
 Viruses, not bacteria, cause colds, so it's useless to treat them with antibiotics.
 But when a cold turns into sinusitis, it means that blocked nasal passages have set off a secondary infection caused by bacteria and you may eventually need an antibiotic.
 Rarely, especially in people with weakened immune systems, a fungal infection is the cause.

 If symptoms are severe and last for more than a week, you may want to see your primary care clinician.
 Based on your symptoms and a look inside your nose with a small flashlight, she or he can usually tell whether sinusitis has settled in.
 If you do have sinusitis, you may be prescribed an antibiotic, especially if preventive drainage strategies aren't helping.
-Antibiotics are usually given for 10 to 14 days, but trials suggest that in some cases, three to seven days are sufficient.
-The first choice is often amoxicillin or amoxicillin combined with clavulanate (Augmentin).
-Many clinicians have found that a five-day course of azithromycin (Zithromax) also works well.

 For the pain, try a warm compress on your face, or inhale steam (see "Preventing sinusitis").
 An over-the-counter pain reliever such as aspirin, ibuprofen, or acetaminophen can also relieve facial pain, as well as headache and fever.